 Close updates the catalog for any changes in the attributes of a data set.
 The addition of records to a data set may cause its end-of-file indicator to change, in which case Close updates the end-of-file indicator in the catalog.
 These end-of-file indicators help ensure that the entire data set is accessible.
 If an error prevents VSAM from updating the indicators, the data set is flagged as not properly closed.
 When a processing program subsequently issues an OPEN macro, it is given an error code indicating the failure.
-For more information on correcting this condition, see the discussion of the Access Method Services VERIFY command and the section "Method of Indicating the End of a Data Set" in the chapter "Protecting Data with VSAM."
-Close releases unused auxiliary-storage space in a data set, if you specify for it to be released, and updates the catalog's space information for the data set.
+For more information on correcting this condition, see the discussion of the Access Method Services VERIFY command and "Method of Indicating the End of a Data Set" in the chapter "Protecting Data with VSAM."

 Close restores control blocks to the status that they had before the data set was opened, deletes from virtual storage the routines that Open loaded, and frees the virtual-storage space that Open used to construct VSAM control blocks.

-Temporary CLOSE: securing records added to a data set.
-You can issue a CLOSE macro temporarily to complete outstanding operations and update the catalog.
+You can issue a CLOSE macro (TYPE=T) to update the catalog.
 Processing may continue without reopening the data set.